ant-chi/ant-chi/README.md

 <h1> Hello World! <img src=assets/sunglasses.gif width="32"/><img src=assets/waving.gif width="32px"> </h1>

 <p>Welcome to my Github!
 I'm Anthony and I recently graduated from UCSD with a double major in data science and economics.
-I'm currently looking for roles in data science/analytics and have experience developing data driven web apps and analyzing messy data to tell stories.
+I'm currently looking for roles in data science/analytics and have experience developing data driven web apps and wrangling real-world data to gain insights.

-In my free time I enjoy fixing and repairing bikes 🛠️, watching an unhealthy amount of basketball (Go Celtics! :shamrock:), and playing the guitar :guitar:.
+In my free time I enjoy fixing and repairing bikes 🛠️, watching unhealthy amounts of basketball (Go Celtics! :shamrock:), and playing the guitar :guitar:.

-<h3> Projects I'm proud of </h3>
+<h4> These are two projects that I'm proud to show off. </h4>
 <ul>
   <li>
       <a href="https://ant-chi-wildfiremappingapp-app-r4o1l0.streamlitapp.com/" align='center'>Wildfire Severity Mapping App</a>